kumbulanit/t-sql/tech company/untitled/Module 17 - Implementing Error Handling/Module17_Exercise_Answers.md

                     RAISERROR('Manager ID %d does not exist or is inactive.
 Please select a valid manager.', 16, 1, @ManagerID);
                 END

-                -- Validate manager is in same or parent department (business rule) IF NOT EXISTS (
+                -- Validate manager is in same or parent d.DepartmentName (business rule) IF NOT EXISTS (
                     SELECT 1 FROM Employees e1
                     INNER JOIN Employees e2 ON e1.DepartmentID IN (e2.DepartmentID,